Call us: 10am – 6pm ET

 RAID image acquisition

-With 2020.7 firmware the imager can assemble drives or image files (or a combination) into RAID arrays by automatically detecting their configuration.
-TaskForce creates a forensically sound image of the RAID’s separate volumes or the whole array.
+The imager can assemble drives or image files (or a combination) into RAID arrays by automatically detecting their configuration.
+TaskForce 2 creates a forensically sound image of the RAID’s separate volumes or the whole array.

 The system takes advantage of RAID 5 redundancy to create a complete image of the array, which allows it to reassemble and image RAID 5 arrays with missing or damaged devices: when encountering a bad block on one of the RAID’s devices, the imager reads the corresponding blocks of other RAID drives or parity blocks to complete the missing data.

-With your Atola TaskForce you can image selected partitions of a RAID array to expedite acquisition of critical evidence.
+With your TaskForce 2, you can image selected partitions of a RAID array to expedite the acquisition of critical evidence.